RasaHQ/rasa/docs/slotfilling.rst

 "I'd like a vegetarian Chinese restaurant for 8 people", they won't be asked about the ``cuisine`` and ``num_people`` slots.

-Note that this works best if your slots are `unfeaturized
+Note that your slots should be `unfeaturized
 <https://rasa.com/docs/core/api/slots_api/#unfeaturized-slot>`_: